 Letters to the Editor and their responses appear in the Readers' Forum section and are encouraged to stimulate healthy discourse between authors and our readers.
 Letters to the Editor must refer to an article that was published within the previous six (6) months and must be less than 500 words including references.
 Submit Letters via the EES Web site.
 Submit a signed copyright release with the letter.

-____Title page, including full name, academic degrees, and institutional affiliation and position of each author, and author to whom correspondence and reprint requests are to be sent, including address, business and home phone numbers, fax numbers, and e-mail address
+____Title page, including full name, academic degrees, and institutional affiliation and position of each author; brief description of each author's contribution to the submission; and author to whom correspondence and reprint requests are to be sent, including address, business and home phone numbers, fax numbers, and e-mail address

 Blinded manuscript (no author details): The main body of the paper (including the references, figures, tables and any Acknowledgements) should not include any identifying information, such as the authors' names or affiliations.

 Provide an adequate background so readers can understand the nature of the problem and its significance.
 State the objectives of the work.
 Cite literature selectively, avoiding a detailed literature survey or a summary of the results.